top of page

 With laparoscopic surgery, patients experience less pain, less overall trauma to the body and have a shorter length of stay in the hospital as compared to open surgery.
 Quite often, patients go home the same day of surgery.
 This technique uses fine instruments and a camera through small incisions.
 Laparoscopic surgery requires extensive and highly specialized training.
 Dr. Muffoletto has performed thousands of these operations throughout his career.

-An inguinal hernia occurs when tissue, such as part of the intestine, protrudes through a weak spot in the abdominal muscles.
+An inguinal hernia, or hernia in the groin, occurs when tissue, such as part of the intestine, protrudes through a weak spot in the abdominal muscles.
 In the case of an inguinal hernia, the weak spot is a narrow opening in the inguinal canal in the groin.
 The resulting bulge can be painful, especially when one coughs, bends over or lifts a heavy object.
 An inguinal hernia does not improve on its own and can lead to life-threatening complications.
 A laparoscopic inguinal hernia repair uses three small incisions for two working ports and a camera.
-The operation returns any protruding tissue to its normal anatomic location, permanently reduces the bulge and patches the defect with screen or mesh.
+The operation returns any tissue to its normal anatomic location, permanently reduces the bulge and patches the defect with screen or mesh.
 The mesh allows for the strongest possible repair with the least amount of recurrences.
 Typically, Dr. Muffoletto's patients return to normal activity within two weeks of the repair.

 An umbilical hernia occurs when part of the intestine or fatty tissue bulges through the muscle near the belly button (navel, umbilicus).
 The laparoscopic repair requires only three or four small incisions in order to return all bulging tissue to its normal anatomy and fixate a mesh over the defect reducing the risk for any future hernia.